hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ↑
 business analytics

-Each sub-module represents a **self-contained analytical question** with its own SQL logic, outputs, and validation steps.
+Each sub-module represents a **self-contained analytical question** implemented with deterministic SQL logic, documented outputs, and validation checks prior to interpretation.

 ---